 In reality, matter is affected by forces other than gravity.
 Repulsive forces may prevent gravitational collapse.
 However, this repulsion creates pressure, and Einstein’s equation says that pressure also creates gravitational attraction!
 In some circumstances this can overwhelm whatever repulsive forces are present.
 Then the matter collapses, leading to a singularity—at least according to general relativity.

 When a star more than 8 times the mass of our Sun runs out of fuel, its core suddenly collapses.
 The surface is thrown off explosively in an event called a supernova.
-Most of the energy—the equivalent of thousands of Earth masses—is released in a ten-minute burst of neutrinos, formed as a byproduct when protons and electrons combine to form neutrons.
+Most of the energy—the equivalent of thousands of Earth masses—is released in a ten-second burst of neutrinos, formed as a byproduct when protons and electrons combine to form neutrons.
 If the star’s mass is below 20 times that of our the Sun, its core crushes down to a large ball of neutrons with a crust of iron and other elements: a neutron star.

 However, this ball is unstable if its mass exceeds the Tolman–Oppenheimer–Volkoff limit, somewhere between 1.5 and 3 times that of our Sun.
 Above this limit, gravity overwhelms the repulsive forces that hold up the neutron star.
 And indeed, no neutron stars heavier than 3 solar masses have been observed.
 Thus, for very heavy stars, the endpoint of collapse is not a neutron star, but something else: a black hole, an object that bends spacetime so much even light cannot escape.